williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 This scenario is ideal for deployment scenarios where you have implemented both a custom login page and custom landing page for your application.
 Your web application will solicit and validate the user credentials against your Okta organization by calling the [Authentication API](/docs/api/resources/authn.html) to obtain a [session token](/docs/api/resources/authn.html#session-token).

-The session token along with the URL for your landing page can then be used to complete the following [URI Template](http://tools.ietf.org/html/rfc6570) `https://{yourOktaDomain}.com/login/sessionCookieRedirect?token={sessionToken}&redirectUrl={redirectUrl}` that will retrieve a session cookie for a user's browser when visited.
+The session token along with the URL for your landing page can then be used to complete the following [URI Template](http://tools.ietf.org/html/rfc6570) `https://{yourOktaDomain}.com/login/sessionCookieRedirect?token={sessionToken}&redirectUrl={redirectUrl}` that will retrieve a session cookie for a user&#8217;s browser when visited.

 > You must have your redirect URI white-listed as a Trusted Origin within Okta.
 This is required to protect against open redirect attacks. {% api_lifecycle ea %}